cdelker/ziamath/docs/index.rst

 Ziamath
 =======

-Ziamath renders MathML or LaTeX Math expressions as SVG paths.
+Ziamath renders MathML or LaTeX Math expressions as SVG paths using only the Python standard library.
 Does not require a Latex installation, nor rely on any third party services, but rather uses math-enabled fonts, such as `STIXTwoMath-Regular <https://www.stixfonts.org/>`_ which comes included with Ziamath for use by default.
 The resulting SVGs are drawn entirely with <path> elements, so the image does not depend on having the font available.